LISims88/romance-api/README.md

 Configure your .env file.
 You will require:

 ```
-ENVIRONMENT
+ENVIRONMENT=development
 DB_HOST
 DB_PORT
 DB_USER
 DB_PASSWORD
 DB_DATABASE
 ```
-This requires the use of `Postico 2`
+This requires the use of `Postico 2` as to have the required information for the sections of: host, port, user, password, and database.

 Migrate the tables.